MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Possible values: true / false
 ```

-If `true`, local IPSec rules will be enabled.
+If `true`, local IPSec rules will be applied.

-If `false`, only IPSec rules distributed through GPOs will be allowed.
+If `false`, only IPSec rules distributed through GPOs will be applied.

 > [!NOTE]
 > Although no IPSec rules are deployed by this solution,